FBruzzesi/deczoo/docs/decorators/advanced.md

 In the [introduction](intro.md) we saw how a decorator is defined, let's stuck to such implementation but let's see how to add additional parameters and control flow without the need to have more level of indentation.

-Here is a different impementation of `repeat_n_times`, this time without a triple level of indentation:
+Here is a different implementation of `repeat_n_times`, this time without a triple level of indentation:

 ```python title="repeat_n_times definition"
 from functools import wraps, partial